SepulchralVerdigris/path2victory/Base Game.md

 ## Taking a turn

-The player activates a creature in their warband that has not yet been activated this round.
+The player activates a creature in their party that has not yet been activated this round.

 ### Two action points